arindas/arindas.github.io/content/blog/segmented-log-rust.md

 Optionally, a `CommitLog` implementation might need to remove some records that are older by a certain measure of time.
 Let's call them _expired_ records.
 So we provide a function for that in case different implementations need it.

----

-Using the `Record` struct and the different traits that we have described so far, we can implement any component of the `SegmentedLog`.
-These abstractions form the _basis_ of our implementation.

----

 #### `Index` (_struct_)
 Let's start with our first direct component of our indexed segmented log, the